Kyle46220/ProductConfigurator/Notes.md

 does this mean its easy to dispatch from a non-react class, but that you can't use the connect funcion from react-redux to access the state? tyhis would make sense becasue what use is react-redux if you're not using react. maybe just need to import the dispatch from redux only.

+Ok I'm feeling like I might have hit a snag that requires a major refactor to reconcile redux, react and three js loaders.
+The gltfjsx part of fiber looks like the solution, but this is going to return the loaded object as a jsx object that will be fucked with in the render function of the main viewer component.

+Does this matter?
+I can just pass through the props that I need to the component. like the position and bounding box I get from the raycaster.

+HMMMM. where would i put the function that renders the gltf for each item in the store array? need a

+maybe I need to look up a raycasting component as well.

+ok raycasting happens automatically within react three fiber.

+it looks like I will be able to use my functions the same for positioning all the meshes from the state arrays.

+its just the way they are added into the scene thatis different.

+so i will write a function that generates however many meshes, then just chuck this in the render function or the return of the fuinctional component.

+I think it's time for a new branch.

 // addShelves(shelfMesh, divMesh, config) {
 // //this takes the whole config object. and clones the shelves based on this object.